canjs/can-bind/doc/start.md

 depending on:

 1. Whether the child or parent is equal to `undefined`.
-2. The values of the `onInitDoNotUpdateChild` and `onInitSetUndefinedParentIfChildIsDefined` options.
+2. The values of the `onInitDoNotUpdateChild`, `onInitDoNotUpdateParent` and `onInitSetUndefinedParentIfChildIsDefined` options.
 3. If it’s a one-way or two-way binding.

 @body